Work with contingent values

-ArcGIS Runtime provides classes and helper methods for reading contingent value definitions for a dataset and for determining contingent value violations for a specific feature, allowing your ArcGIS Runtime app to incorporate contingent values into editing workflows.
+Classes and helper methods are provided for reading contingent value definitions for a dataset and for determining contingent value violations for a specific feature, allowing your app to incorporate contingent values into editing workflows.
 You might use drop down lists, for example, to provide the appropriate list of values based on other attributes that have been specified.
 Your app can also validate against contingent values to find violations before saving edits for a feature.

 Contingent values can be read from an

 ArcGISFeatureTable.
-Here are some of the classes used to represent contingent values in ArcGIS Runtime API.
+Here are some of the classes used to represent contingent values:

 ContingentValuesDefinition—Contains all the field groups that define contingent values for the dataset.
 The contingent values definition is exposed as a property on